 The 4 Types of Intuitive Thinking

 As per studies, there are 4 types of intuitive thinking that can be identified in human nature.
-Each of them are significant and distinguished in their own unique way but are very much present in any given scenario.
+Each of them is significant and distinguished in their own unique way but are very much present in any given scenario.
 They are:-

 1. Emotional Intuitive Thinking

-Emotional Intuition has to do with the ability of immediately picking up on other people’s personality traits or emotional states.
+Emotional Intuition has to do with the ability to immediately pick up on other people’s personality traits or emotional states.
 You can see who they are, or how they are, without them having to say anything.
 This is a subconscious way of reading and seeing through personalities and intentions.

 Read 9 Ways To Trust Your Intuition To Make Big Decisions